-Key words: cell adhesion molecule; gene transcription; neuronal development; axon formation; synaptogenesis mous events.
+Nervous system development involves a complex interplay between cell-cell interactions and cell-autonomous events.
 Much remains to be learned regarding the intrinsic factors and their interactions with external signals that control different aspects of neuronal differentiation.
 Granule neurons of the cerebellum (CGNs) undergo a series of coordinated differentiation events during postnatal development.
-Within the premigratory zone (PMZ), immature CGNs extend bipolar processes, and their cell bodies then migrate radially from the PMZ through the forming molecular layer (ML) until they reach the internal granule cell layer (IGL).
-Upon onset of radial migration, CGN axons form fascicles of parallel fibers (Altman, 1972).
-Within the IGL, CGNs complete their differentiation by extending claw-like dendrites that form synapses with incoming extracerebellar mossy fibers as well as with GABAergic interneurons.
-The synaptic fields between mossy fibers and CGN dendrites take the form of rosettes, which are interdigitated, multisynaptic structures that increase the mossy fiber synaptic surface area (Hamori and Somogyi, 1983).
+Within the pre-migratory zone (PMZ), immature CGNs extend bipolar processes and their cell bodies then migrate radially from the PMZ through the forming molecular layer (ML) until they reach the internal granule cell layer (IGL).
+Upon onset of radial migration, CGN axons form fascicles of parallel fibers (Altman 1972).
+Within the IGL, CGNs complete their differentiation by extending claw-like dendrites that form synapses with incoming extracerebellar mossy fibers as well as with Gabaergic interneurons.
+The synaptic fields between mossy fibers and CGN dendrites take the form of rosettes, which are interdigitated multisynaptic structures that increase the mossy fiber synaptic surface area (Hamori and Somogyi 1983).